peterhinch/micropython-iot/README.md

  7. `pb_link` Package enabling a Pyboard V1.x to communicate with the server via an ESP8266 connected by I2C.
 See [documentation](./pb_link/README.md).
  8. `esp_link` Package for the ESP8266 used in the Pyboard link.

+NOTE: The file `client.mpy` requires release build V1.10 of firmware.
+If using a later build, it is necessary to cross-compile with the associated version of `mpy-cross` as the mpy format has changed.

 ## 3.1 Installation